Limebird01/limebird-site/CONOPS.md

 ---

+**2024-07-24 Update:**
+- All test tool output will be fully logged in build and deploy scripts for traceability and debugging.
+- Test suites/scripts will always be run in the foreground or have their output logged to files.
+- The cleanup-dev.ps1 script will be improved for reliability (timeouts, robust error handling, guaranteed exit).

 > **Note:** This design specification uses placeholder text `[TO BE DEFINED]` for all brand-specific elements (colors, typography, logos, company names, etc.).
 This allows the design system to be flexible and ready for any brand direction.
 When brand decisions are made, simply replace the placeholders with actual brand values.

 ## CONOPS-001: Project Overview